jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 A parent's income percentage, in relation to a qualifying child, is the percentage figure derived by dividing the person's child support income amount (as determined under section 34) by the sum of the child support income amounts, in relation to that child, of all the parents of the child.

 ### 34 Child support income amount
-(1) A parent's child support income amount for a child support year in relation to a child is the person's adjusted taxable income (determined under section 35) for the child support year minus each of the following:
+(1) A parent's child support income amount for a child support year in relation to a child is the person's adjusted income (determined under section 35) for the child support year minus each of the following:
   (a) the person's living allowance (as determined under section 35A) for the child support year:
   (b) the sum of any dependent child allowances to which the person is entitled under section 35B for the child support year:
   (c) any multi-group allowance that relates to the child and to which the person is entitled under section 36 for the child support year.
 (2) If the result of the calculation in subsection (1) is zero or less, the parent's child support income amount must be treated as being nil.
-(3) If the adjusted taxable income of a parent of a qualifying child cannot reasonably be ascertained, or cannot be applied by the Commissioner, the parent's child support income amount is to be treated as being,—
+(3) If the adjusted income of a parent of a qualifying child cannot reasonably be ascertained, or cannot be applied by the Commissioner, the parent's child support income amount is to be treated as being,—
-  (a) if there is 1 parent whose adjusted taxable income is known, the same as that parent's child support income amount; and (b) if there is more than 1 parent whose adjusted taxable income is known, the average of those parents' child support income amounts.
+  (a) if there is 1 parent whose adjusted income is known, the same as that parent's child support income amount; and (b) if there is more than 1 parent whose adjusted income is known, the average of those parents' child support income amounts.

-### 35 Adjusted taxable income
+### 35 Adjusted income
-(1) A person’s adjusted taxable income for a child support year is— (a) the person’s income from employment for the calendar year immediately preceding the start of the child support year if, in the most recent tax year, the person’s taxable income was derived solely from withholding income; or
+(1) A person’s adjusted income for a child support year is,— (a) if, in the most recent tax year, the person’s income was derived solely from withholding income, the person’s withholding income for the calendar year immediately preceding the start of the child support year; or
-  (b) if paragraph (a) does not apply, the person’s taxable income in the tax year immediately preceding the most recent tax year, inflated by the inflation percentage for the child support year.
+  (b) if paragraph (a) does not apply, the person’s income derived in the tax year immediately preceding the most recent tax year, inflated by the inflation percentage for the child support year.
-(2)
-(3)
-(4)
-(5)
-(6) If a person’s taxable income for a tax year has not been assessed, the Commissioner must determine the person’s taxable income on the basis of the income and any other particulars known to the Commissioner.
+(2) If a person’s income for a tax year has not been assessed, the Commissioner must determine the person’s income on the basis of the income and any other particulars known to the Commissioner.
-(7) This section is subject to—
+(3) This section is subject to—
-  (a) sections 38 to 39A (which relate to ascertaining taxable income, etc); and (b) sections 40AA to 44A (which permit elections for adjusted taxable income to be assessed using estimated taxable income).
+  (a) sections 38 to 39A (which relate to ascertaining income, etc); and (b) sections 40AA to 44A (which permit elections for adjusted income to be assessed using estimated income).

 ### 35A Living allowance
 (1) A parent's living allowance in a child support year is the appropriate amount referred to in subsection (2)—